11th OECD Forum on Green Finance and Investment

 High-Level Plenary: Mobilising private finance for biodiversity

 Biodiversity underpins all economic activities and human well-being.
 Yet biodiversity - and the ecosystem services it provides - continue to decline at an alarming rate.
 Halting and reversing biodiversity loss by 2030 will require urgent action to mobilise finance for biodiversity from all sources, public and private, domestic and international.
-This session will bring together policymakers, the private sector, and academia to explore incentives, investment barriers and opportunities for scaling up private biodiversity finance.
+This session will bring together leaders from the private sector to explore incentives, investment barriers and opportunities for scaling up private biodiversity finance.
 The session will focus on biodiversity financing instruments, investment projects and financing channels, including blending of public and private finance.

 Coffee break